kenryhou2/kenryhou2.github.io/index.md

 # About Me

 Hi, I'm a research assistant with passions in robotics, embedded firmware, and anything with cool tech demos.
-I also make videos on [Youtube channel][youtube_link] and play ultimate frisbee for fun.
+I also make videos on my[Youtube channel][youtube_link] and play ultimate frisbee for fun.

 * * *